 Students who are graduates of diploma or vocational certificate programs in nursing are eligible to receive advanced placement in the nursing program.
-Decisions regarding the specific level of advancement are based on careful review of the student's previous academic background and subsequent validation of that previous learning.
+Decisions regarding the specific level of advancement are based on careful review of the student's previous academic background by the programmatic Associate Dean and subsequent validation of that previous learning.